Prigioniero0/JACHA/README.md

 Added Packet Crafter section;
 Fixed UI bug that would cause the app to break if the termina output lenght was too long

-Raven Console is an experimental Cybersecurity multitool for windows and linux, a work in progress to deliver different tools in a single, user friendly and cool Application.
+JACHA Console is an experimental Cybersecurity multitool for windows and linux, a work in progress to deliver different tools in a single, user friendly and cool Application.
 This project is developed with AI Antigravity and Chatgpt, so feedback, bugs and issues are welcome

 DEPENDENCIES